 APE – Energy Certificate23 May 2018

-10 Rule to make your real estate investment safe
+10 Rules to make your investment safe – your Real Estate Attorney will help!

 Whenever you decide to invest in Italy on a property purchase, be aware of the several rules, which might save you from a bad purchase.
 Our long experience in the real estate sector helped us to find at least 10 of these most important rules to safely purchase your property in Italy: